Information for New Members

 Introduction to Handicaps

-In Great Britain and Ireland the rules to which official handicaps are governed by C.O.N.G.U.
+In Great Britain and Ireland the rules to official handicaps are administered by C.O.N.G.U.

 How do I get one?

-If you are new to Whetstone Golf Club you will need to have a C.O.N.G.U. recognised handicap before you can play in any official club competition.
+If you are new to Whetstone Golf Club you will need to have a WORLD HANDICAP recognised

 months then inform us of this and we will process your handicap here.
 You need to do this

-Your handicap can change in three ways:-
+Your handicap can change in two ways:-

-- by submission of a “supplementary card”
+- by submission of a “Supplementary Card” or

 --by a adjustment made under "General Play"